christytan/ords-apex-dbcs/exacs-QA/MonitorAndManageWithEM.md

 ### Step 4: Set up credentials in Enterprise Manager

-- Log in to your Enterprise Manager from a bastion host through VNC/ VNC like application.
+- Log into your new EM Console via the firefox browser in your VNC session

 ```